 When you’re on an open Wi-Fi hotspot, or connected directly to the internet via other means, that software firewall isn’t redundant.
 In fact, it’s critical.

-Make sure that the firewall is enabled before connecting to an open Wi-Fi hotspot.
-Various network-based threats could be present on an untrusted connection, and it’s the firewall’s job to protect you from exactly that.
+Make sure your firewall is enabled before connecting to an open Wi-Fi hotspot.
+Various network-based threats could be present on an untrusted connection, and it’s the firewall’s job to protect you from that.

 Secure your desktop email program